-The trading market for our common stock will depend in part on the research and reports that securities or industry analysts publish about us or our business.
-We do not have any control over these analysts.
-Securities and industry analysts do not currently, and may never, publish research on our company.
-If no securities or industry analysts commence coverage of our company, the trading price for our stock would likely be negatively impacted.
-In the event securities or industry analysts initiate coverage, if one or more of the analysts who cover us downgrade our stock or publish inaccurate or unfavorable research about our business, our stock price would likely decline.
+The trading market for our common stock depends in part on the research and reports that securities or industry analysts publish about us or our business.
+If one or more of the analysts who cover us downgrade our stock or publish inaccurate or unfavorable research about our business, our stock price would likely decline.
 If one or more of these analysts cease coverage of our company or fail to publish reports on us regularly, demand for our stock could decrease, which might cause our stock price and trading volume to decline.